LinusDietz/VU_PresTeX/README.md

 PresTeX VU (beta)
 =======

 A LaTeX Beamer template for presentations at Vilnius Universiy.
+Both English and Lithuanian languages are supported

 Setup
 -----

+Set the language in the <code>presentation.tex</code> file.

 Edit the <code>config/metainfo.tex</code> file to include
 * your name,